Wolox/equalizer/README.md

 ## Features

 - Reset the default styles of the browser.
-- Contains our Wolox standards for normalizing front-end projects.
+- Contains Wolox standards for normalizing front-end projects.

 ## Installation